timpanogos/eveonline-third-party-documentation/docs/crest/character/char_opportunities.md

 # Opportunities
-Shows opportunities that character completed
+Shows opportunities that the character completed

 ## Contacts
 ### Route